Since 2014, schools, museums, arts and community groups have been working together on creative projects to commemorate the First World War (FWW).

 We have worked with the First World War Centenary Partnership, led by IWM (Imperial War Museums) to design a special edition Arts Award to support accreditation of your projects.

-Children and young people aged up to 25 have the opportunity to achieve a First World War Special Edition Arts Award certificate if they have worked with creative projects to commemorate the First World War centenary for their Arts Award.
+Until the end of 2018 children and young people have the opportunity to achieve a First World War Special Edition Arts Award certificate if they have worked with creative projects to commemorate the First World War centenary for their Arts Award.

 Advisers can request to receive Special Edition certificates when making a moderation booking for Explore through to Gold, or placing an order for Discover certificates.
 To find out more see these guidelines on booking FWW Special Edition moderations or ordering certificates.

 First World War Case Studies